bsumlin/PyMieScatt/docs/index.rst

 Revision Notes - version 1.4.0
 ------------------------------

   - Added `Shapely <https://shapely.readthedocs.io/>`_ support!
-Shapely is a geometric manipulation ana analysis package.
+Shapely is a geometric manipulation and analysis package.
 I wrote it in as a slightly faster, more robust way to look for intersections in n-k space when doing inversions.
 It also makes the code more readable and makes it clearer how the intersection method works.

 Revision History
 ----------------